 Because stomach enzymes interfere with insulin, ingesting insulin orally isn't effective in lowering blood sugar in diabetics.
 Insulin must be directly introduced into the bloodstream via injection.
 Common forms of delivery include a needle and syringe, an insulin pen that contains an insulin cartridge, or an insulin pump that continuously administers proper doses.
+New forms of inhaled insulin are also in development.

 Not all insulin is the same.
-They differentiate from each other by several factors: when the isulin begins working after injection, when it works the hardest, and how long it lingers in the body.
+They differentiate from each other by several factors: when the insulin begins working after injection, when it works the hardest, and how long it lingers in the body.
 For these reasons, your doctor may prescribe different types of insulin to use at different times of the day.
 These include:

 - rapid-acting insulin